JensPiegsa/docker-cheat-sheet/index.md

 ```

 {: .note}
-note: the filter flag `-f status=exited` may be omitted here since running containers can not be removed
+the filter flag `-f status=exited` may be omitted here since running containers can not be removed

 #### List all images